 When a student, faculty/staff, or visitor has an accident/incident, whether on campus or off campus at a school-related activity, the faculty/staff member present during the accident/incident must complete the LCSB approved form.
 The form is submitted to LCSB Risk Management within 24 hours.
 No copies are to be made for the school as per LCSB policy regarding confidentiality.
-Additionally, when incidents occur at an Institutional Service Center, personnel at the location shall be made aware.
+Additionally, when incidents occur at the extension campus or one of the ISCs, personnel at the location shall be made aware.